Cake-Chaser/Overwatch-Callout-Trainer/README.md

 OCT is a tool to help you memories names of diffrent Overwatch locations

-##installation
+## installation

-to install, run Install Callout tool.exe
+to install, download and  run Install Callout tool.exe from the [Releases](https://github.com/user/repo/blob/branch/other_file.md)

 ## usage